samwilliscreative/zebra-scss/README.md

 ```

 ## Settings
-These settings variables are all stored at the top of the zebra.scss and can be modified for your project.
+These settings variables are all stored within `_zebra-settings.scss` and can be modified for your project.

 | Setting         | Type    | Default        | Description |
 |-----------------|---------|----------------|-------------|